letmejustputthishere/chain-fusion-starter/README.md

 }
 ```

+While not in use for this specific example, there is a `src/chainfusion_backend/src/storage.rs` module that can be used to [write data to the canisters stable memory](https://github.com/dfinity/stable-structures/tree/main).
+This can be useful for storing big amounts of data (up to 400 GiB) in a canister.
+In our example, it can be used to store assets that are then served from the canister via [HTTP](https://internetcomputer.org/how-it-works/smart-contracts-serve-the-web/).

 ## Develop

 The Chainfusion canister has been structured in a way that all the coprocessing logic lives in `src/chainfusion_backend/src/job.rs` and developers don't need to recreate or touch the code responsible for fetching new events, creating signatures or sending transactions.
 They can solely focus on writing jobs to run upon receiving a new event from an EVM smart contract.